sw-song/Tech-Trends-2020/README.md

-# Tech - Online Courses Analysis
+# Tech Online Courses Analysis
+Python Data Analysis for Popular online courses about programming and data science

 ## To do
 1. **Setting** / github, Google Colaboratory, Source tree